Tanger Outlets and HeadCount Partner to Boost Voter Registration Ahead of 2020 Election

 "Typically, HeadCount registers voters through music events and concerts," said Stephen Yalof, President and Chief Operating Officer of Tanger Outlets.
 "With most concerts cancelled due to the Covid-19 pandemic, we're glad to be able to do our part in supporting this important work by activating our open-air shopping centers for civic engagement."

 Tanger will provide its shoppers with a quick and seamless voter registration process through its partnership with HeadCount.
-On Saturday, September 5, Tanger will host voter registration stations at 24 of its open-air locations nationwide, guiding shoppers through the registration process in socially-distanced, outdoor areas.
+On Saturday, September 5, Tanger hosted voter registration stations at 24 of its open-air locations nationwide, guiding shoppers through the registration process in socially-distanced, outdoor areas.

 "We are thrilled to be partnering with Tanger Outlets to get people registered to vote in time for the November election," said Andy Bernstein, Executive Director of HeadCount.
 "Tanger's national footprint will allow us to engage a broad number of potential voters and involve them in the political process."